 Cost and Session Information

-Regenerative Medicine and Disease Modeling is offered in the summer only.
+Regenerative Medicine and Disease Modeling is offered in the summer.
 A tuition fee is charged to cover the cost of lab supplies, instructor salaries and lab facilities.